ProAccess/MakeMyHOAok/HOA Cert Program.md

 <img src="./images-md/ballot-mailer.jpg" width="350" class="float-r">

 Also, the need and techniques for recruitment, training, motivation and retention of volunteers should be part of directors' education within this program.
-Thus, while it may be naïve to anticipate director education will completely solve recruitment issues, my experience has shown that awareness of the need for such activi­ties has made a difference in both quantity and qualifications of volunteers.
+Thus, while it may be naïve to anticipate director education will completely solve recruitment issues, my experience has shown that awareness of the need for such activities has made a difference in both quantity and qualifications of volunteers.

 ### Would save time and help keep directors on the same page

 An inordinate amount of time in meetings is spent debating directors' lay opinions regarding how issues should be treated, when applicable regulation and proven best practices already exist.

-I suspect almost anyone who has attended associa­tion board meetings over time can relate anecdotes reflective of this.
-I attended a meeting where an influen­tial senior director argued against seeking legal advice regarding a potential liability, rationalizing a consultation would be pointless because "there will always be another attorney with a different opinion."
+I suspect almost anyone who has attended association board meetings over time can relate anecdotes reflective of this.
+I attended a meeting where an influential senior director argued against seeking legal advice regarding a potential liability, rationalizing a consultation would be pointless because "there will always be another attorney with a different opinion."
 She boasted that, while she had been president, "we
 *never* got legal advice" — as if that should be the board's policy.
-Her argument prevailed, reinforced by a new board president who declined to heed a statute called to her attention, respond­ing "I'm not an attorney and I won't interpret the law."
+Her argument prevailed, reinforced by a new board president who declined to heed a statute called to her attention, responding "I'm not an attorney and I won't interpret the law."

 Had even a couple of directors been in exposed to rudiments of risk management, I believe this would not have occurred.
 Such exposure would be part of the training and certification process.

 ### May help freshen board composition

 Many boards have one or more directors who have remained year-after-year having exhibited no effort to inform themselves regarding directors' obligations.
 For no other reason beyond longevity, perceived seniority or force of personality, they continue to maintain strong, if underinformed, influence.
-If directors and members do invest in education under this program, theoretically, continued tenure of underinformed directors becomes less likely, raising overall board competence.
+If directors and members do invest in education under this program, theoretically, continued tenure of underinformed directors may become less likely, raising overall board competence.

 ### May help ensure incorporated associations retain corporate status

 In order to participate, the applicant's association must be registered with the program.
 Associations will be required to enter their entity number assigned by the Secretary of State when incorporated or when registering pursuant to Civil Code §5405.
-When checking for that number, any lapse in the associa­tion's registration should be revealed so the association may take remedial action.
+When checking for that number, any lapse in the association's registration should be revealed so the association may take remedial action.

 ___
 Becoming certified